 Revenue will depend on the interest and accessibility to sports in your area, along with the level of local competition.
-You should be able to make several thousand dollars a month, but if you become extremely successful or even franchise, the sky is the limit.

 Sales for sporting goods can be very seasonal, depending on the type of equipment being sold.
 Sales will drop off after the end of the season, however, holiday sales can provide a boost for out-of-season sports.

 What skills are helpful in running a sporting goods store?

 There are several specific skills that are helpful when running a sporting goods store.

 Retail experience: Working in a retail setting, particularly in a management role, will be extremely valuable in understanding how a retail store operates.